Godot-Dojo/Godot-XR-AH/README.md

 * Pinch (tips of index and thumb close together) is mapped to the trigger.
-The default controller's XRPositionalTracker maps this to a `select_button` signal, which can be treated as a trigger click by some libraries, but then you don't get any other signals.
+The default controller's XRPositionalTracker maps this to a `select_button` signal, which is treated like a trigger click in some applications, but then you don't get any other signals.

 * Grasp (a fist gesture where the position of the index finger is ignored) is